CUBRID/cubrid-manual/en/sql/trigger.rst

     *   **COMMIT**
     *   **ROLLBACK**

 The following example shows how to use an instance event.
 The *example* trigger is called by each instance affected by the database update.
 For example, if the *score* values of five instances in the *history* table are modified, the trigger is called five times.
-If you want the trigger to be called only once, before the first instance of the *score* column is updated, use the **STATEMENT** **UPDATE** type as in example 2.

 .. code-block:: sql